eaallen/Code-Wars/IS_542/tech_video/readme.md

 # Functional Contact Form with Google App Script
-This is the code I used for a tutorial about using Google App Script and contact forms available at: <YOUTUBE LINK>.
+This is the code I used for a tutorial about using Google App Script and contact forms available at: [https://youtu.be/INkY93oDXpg](https://youtu.be/INkY93oDXpg).
 ## Technologies
 The following technologies are used in the project:
 - Google App Script (serverless functions)